 Now think about combining all 100 scores.
 If we were asked to explain why some scores in this sample were different, we would say that all differences were due to the effect of treatment.
 There is a difference between the groups but no variance within the groups.

-Of course, that scenario is not plausible, so let’s consider the more realistic situation where ...
+Of course, that scenario is not plausible, so let’s consider the more realistic situation where subjects within ...